 Facilities are leased under agreements running through September 30, 2015.
-Rental expense for the year ended September 30, 2011 and 2010 was approximately \$34,754 and \$34,754, respectively.
+Rental expense for the years ended September 30, 2012 and 2011 was approximately \$35,744 and \$34,754, respectively.
 Minimum future rental amounts are calculated on the base monthly rent amount.
 The rent payment is adjusted annually by the Consumer Price Index.
 The maximum annual increase per adjustment is 10%.